Pilgrim: Faith as a Weapon: Legacy

 After Pilgrim, it was decided that the "fruitful collaboration" between Arxel Tribe and Coelho would continue; this resulted in the creation of two more games set in the Medieval Middle East, creating an adventure trilogy.
 The Legend of the Prophet and the Assassin, also known as The Prophet's Trail, (called The Legend of As-Sayf: The Prophet and the Assassin during the development stage), is sometimes referred to as Pilgrim II.
 It is, however, less a direct sequel and more an "entirely new story about the same era as seen from another perspective", which carries over into the third game The Secrets of Alamut.
 Described by Guillaume de Fondaumiere as a "kind of continuation", the game takes place 50 years after the events in Pilgrim, although it explores many of the same themes.
 Just Adventure noted that when the sequel was released in North America, Pilgrim still had not been made available, so there was no point in marketing the game as Pilgrim II.
 In some releases the two games are considered Part 1 and Part 2 of the Legend series, with the bundled release also known as The Legend of the Prophet and the Assassin.
-Throughout The Paul Coelho trilogy, Pilgrim protagonist Simon de Lancroix evolves from a "young, sense-seeking" person to someone who has "matured to a prophet, although not loved by everyone", according to Adventure-Archiv.
+Throughout the adventure trilogy, Pilgrim protagonist Simon de Lancroix evolves from a "young, sense-seeking" person to someone who has "matured to a prophet, although not loved by everyone", according to Adventure-Archiv.
 However, Damien Poussier of Hardcore Gaming 101 argues that while Simon de Lancroix is mentioned in the sequel, the name is not referring to the same character from Pilgrim.
 The Lancroix of the sequels is a European prophet who wanted to construct an oasis of peace called Jébus.
-The three titles would form a collection — with The Legend of the Prophet and the Assassin (2000) and The Secrets of Alamut (2001), which continued the story — known collectively as The Paulo Coelho Trilogy.
+The three titles would form a collection — with The Legend of the Prophet and the Assassin (2000) and The Secrets of Alamut (2001), which continued the story.